marcboscher/Classical/README.md

 ## Getting Started

 Start out by exploring the modules in the code below.
-Don't worry, tutorials, code comments and documentation are coming soon.
+Tutorials, code comments and documentation soon to come...

 ```javascript
 	module Classical.Introduction {